 LBC kits and transport of samples

-The laboratory will deliver a supply of LBC sample kit consumables to each practice/clinic.
-If there are any issues relating to the provision of LBC kits, please contact us on 0161 276 5172
+The laboratory will deliver a supply of ThinPrep clinic kits to each practice/clinic.
+Local transport hospital services will collect samples from Practices/Clinics and deliver to local Trust hospital hubs.
+Arrangements are in place for collection of samples from hospital hubs by DLM and department contracted sample transport services for delivery at Manchester Cytology Centre.
+If there are any issues relating to the provision of LBC kits, please contact the department on 0161 276 5172

 Posting LBC vials